-Existing OWMSs should be inspected to check their compliance with the performance standards set out in the LG Regulation and any relevant conditions of the Approval to Install/ Construct or Alter issued for that OWMS.
+Existing OWMS should be inspected to check their compliance with the performance standards set out in the LG Regulation and any relevant conditions of the Approval to Install/ Construct or Alter issued for that OWMS.
+This includes any OWMS owned or operated by the council.
 An existing OWMS does not need to meet any revised standards that have been brought into force since it was installed, provided it meets the above standards.

 The inspections program should be guided by the risk rating of the OWMS, which will set out the timing of council inspections, prior to the renewal date of the ATO.
 An example of an inspection program flow chart is included at Appendix 8.
+Model onsite wastewater management strategy.
 An example operational inspection checklist and equipment list is included in Appendix 7.
+Onsite wastewater management checklists.